abhishek28833/abhishek28833/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🎓I'm currently persuing my bachelor's degree in Computer Science and engineering (Artificial Intelligence)
+- 🎓I'm currently a bachelor's in Computer Science and engineering
-- 🌱 I’m currently learning **Python,css**
 - 📫 How to reach me **abhiverma2883@gmail.com**

 <div id="header" align="center">